Why should I hire a personal injury attorney (and why DBBWC)?

 The bottom line is this: When you retain a personal injury lawyer, there is no upfront payment.
 In fact, the first consultation is completely free.
 There are, however, fees and various costs associated with litigating a case.

 Most personal injury cases are handled on what is called a contingency fee basis, which means the attorney doesn’t get paid unless you do.
 The firm will front all costs necessary to litigate your case, with the understanding that these costs are reimbursed at the time the case is resolved.
 The firm also earns a fee, which is a percentage of the final verdict or settlement of your case.
-Stated another way, after obtaining a successful settlement or judgment, the firm is reimbursed for the costs that were spent in obtaining that verdict or settlement and is also paid a fee, which was earned as a result of time and effort expended while litigating your case.
+Stated another way, after obtaining a successful settlement or judgement, the firm is reimbursed for the costs that were spent in obtaining that verdict or settlement and is also paid a fee, which was earned as a result of time and effort expended while litigating your case.

 Since the personal injury attorney is paid on a percentage basis at the end of the case, they usually are not able to take a case unless there is a good chance of obtaining a successful result for the client.
 This part of the legal system helps make sure justice is done by allowing people who have legitimate injuries, but not much money, to file a claim and be adequately reimbursed for their injuries and damages.